Generalized angle vectors, geometric lattices, and flag-angles: Connecting angles with M obius inversion

-Lemma~46 in \cite{McM-polytopealgebra} guarantees the existence of an angle functional, that is a simple and normalized cone valuation $\CAb_L$ for every linear subspace $L \subseteq \R^d$ such that~\eqref{eqn:compl} is satisfied.
-However, it can be shown that for our definition of angle, the family of angles is of the form $\CAb_L(C) = \CAb(C + L^\perp)$ for some cone angle $\CAb$.
+\begin{lem} For every cone angle $\CA$ there is a complementary cone angle $\CAb$. \end{lem} \begin{proof} Lemma~46 in \cite{McM-polytopealgebra} guarantees the existence of a complementary angle functional $\beta_L$ for the angle functional $\alpha_L$ as defined above, such that~\eqref{eqn:compl} is satisfied.
+It can be shown that $\beta_L$ is of the form $\CAb_L(C) = \CAb(C + L^\perp)$ for some cone angle $\CAb$. \end{proof}